Henrietta Howard, Countess of Suffolk, Mistress of King George II of Great Britain

 Henrietta Howard, Countess of Suffolk, became the mistress of the future King George II of Great Britain in 1714 and maintained a relationship with him until 1734.

 Henrietta Hobart was born in 1689 at Blickling Hall in Norfolk, the family home of her parents, Sir Henry Hobart, 4th Baronet of Intwood, and Elizabeth Maynard.
-Sir Henry had been in the household of King William III of England, serving as Gentleman of the Horse, and later found under the King during the Battle of the Boyne.
-He was later appointed Vice-Admiral of Norfolk, and served in the House of Commons, representing several different constituencies.
+Sir Henry had been in the household of King William III of England, serving as Gentleman of the Horse, and served under the King during the Battle of the Boyne.
+He was later appointed Vice-Admiral of Norfolk, and served in the House of Commons, representing several constituencies.

 Henrietta had two siblings:

-In 1698, Her father died from injuries sustained during a duel, and her mother died of illness three years later.
+In 1698, Henrietta’s father died from injuries sustained during a duel, and her mother died of illness three years later.
 Orphaned at just 12 years old, Henrietta became the ward of Henry Howard, the 5th Earl of Suffolk.
 Five years later, she married the Earl’s younger son, Charles Howard, on March 2, 1706.
 Charles would eventually become the 9th Earl of Suffolk in 1731.
 From all reports, the marriage was an unhappy one.
 Charles was a compulsive gambler and drinker and was often physically abusive to Henrietta.
 However, the couple did have one son together:

 In 1714, Henrietta and her husband traveled to Hanover, with the hope of getting into the circle of the future King George I and securing themselves a better financial future.
 Their venture was successful, and following George’s accession to the British throne, the couple returned to England and both received positions within the Royal Household.
 Charles was appointed Groom of the Bedchamber to the new King, and Henrietta was appointed a Woman of the Bedchamber to the new Princess of Wales, Caroline of Ansbach.
 Through this role, Henrietta met and became the mistress of the Prince of Wales – the future King George II.